-- In addition to the face-to-face interaction, there are some established mechanisms and technologies that support interaction between students and staff, mainly the virtual learning environment (VLE, Moodle) and the use of computer mediated communication. - The virtual learning environment offers opportunities for interaction, predominantly through the use of discussion fora and a chat function. - There was evidence of activities and exercises that supported student learning and encouraged reflection and self-evaluation.
+- There are some established mechanisms and technologies that support interaction between students and staff, mainly the virtual learning environment (VLE, Moodle) and the use of computer mediated communication. - The virtual learning environment offers opportunities for interaction, predominantly through the use of discussion fora and a chat function. - There was evidence of activities and exercises that supported student learning and encouraged reflection and self-evaluation.